-The Lake Washington Institute of Technology (LWTech) Auto Body Technician program is one of the premier auto body repair programs in Seattle and the Pacific Northwest.
-Auto Body Technician students work on customer vehicles every quarter.
-Emphasis is placed on building the skills necessary to do auto body repair, with lots of opportunity to practice the skills.
-Students can start any quarter of the year and obtain either a Certificate of Completion (two quarters) by completing their transportation core and any one of the following 4 blocks:
+The Lake Washington Institute of Technology (LWTech) Auto Body Technician program is one of the premier auto body repair programs in the Seattle area and King County.
+Auto Body Technician students work on vehicles every quarter.
+Emphasis is placed on building the skills necessary to do auto body repair, with a lot of opportunity to practice the skills.
+Students can start any quarter of the year and obtain either a Certificate of Completion (one quarter) by completing any one of the following four blocks:

-Or, they can receive an Associate in Applied Science (AAS) degree.
-The Auto Body Technician AAS degree at LWTech prepares students with skills to compete in the auto body repair industry
+LWTech Auto Body students can also receive Auto Body Technician AAS degree.
+The AAS degree prepares students with skills to compete in the auto body repair

-From the first day of auto body class, you will see that your instructor has a genuine interest in your success.
+From the first day of class, you will see that your instructor has a genuine interest in your success.
 Classes provide you the chance to combine technical theory with skill mastery.
-You will also work with representatives from numerous auto body shops in western Washington that volunteer their time to demonstrate skills.
-You will receive hands on mentoring from the best in the business.
-Start networking with technicians and shop owners from across the auto body industry.
+You will also work with experts from within the industry, that volunteer their time to demonstrate skills and start networking with technicians and shop owners from across the industry.

-Graduates of the Auto Body Technician program have the opportunity to build a career in the lucrative collision repair & restoration industries.
+Graduates of the program have the opportunity to build a career in the lucrative collision repair & restoration industries.

 Auto Body facilities are in need of trained individuals to fill positions such as:

 For students who completed all four blockslisted above

 To learn more about transferring to another college or university, please visit our Transferring from LWTech page.

 Lake Washington Institute of Technology (LWTech) is committed to providing access to information for all, therefore we are taking the following measures to ensure accessibility of the college’s public facing website (LWTech.edu), and third-party platforms utilized by students, staff, and community members.